IgwehKay/Cloud_Networking_Week1/Assignment1.md

-# Write a basch script that create 20 users from a csv file with default password.
+# Write a bash script that create 20 users from a csv file with default password.

 10 users to sys-admin group
 5 users to data-admin group